Timing of vaccine administration: Canadian Immunization Guide

 A 2 dose schedule may be used for girls 9 to less than 15 years of age.

-Refer to Human Papillomavirus Vaccines in Part 4 for additional information.
+Refer to Human papillomavirus vaccines in Part 4 for additional information.

-Human papillomavirus nine-valent (HPV9)
+Human papillomavirus nonavalent (9vHPV)

 9 years